 Weight Vest Pros

-Like any type of training equipment, weighted vests have both pros and cons.
+Like any training equipment, weighted vests have pros and cons.
 Here are some of the advantages:

 An obvious advantage of using a weighted vest is that it can significantly increase the intensity of the training routine.
 Since you’re adding to your existing mass, it also ends up adding weight to your core.
-This will allow you to perform a full and dynamic range of movements that will make your workouts even more demanding.
+This will allow you to perform a full and dynamic range of movements, making your workouts even more demanding.